10up/cypress-wp-utils/README.md

 }
 ```

-## Contributing

-### Adding new command
+### Adding a new command

-This project use `hygen` to scaffold new command to reduce the effort of manually importing and registering new commands:
+This project uses `hygen` to scaffold new commands to reduce the effort of manually importing and registering new commands:

 ```sh
 $ npx hygen cypress-command new customCommand